lumeland/lume.land/docs/core/archetypes.md

 ## Passing arguments

-Arguments allow to pass variables to the archetype to configure how the new content is created.
-For example, we want to create new pages based on the provided title:
+Arguments allow passing variables to the archetype to configure how the new content is created.
+For example, if we want to create new pages based on the provided title:

 ```ts